nocobase/nocobase/docs/en-US/api/database/index.md

 **Parameter**

-`operators` is a key-value pair, where key is the operator name and value is the generating function of the comparison operator statement.
+`operators` is a key-value pair, where key is the operator name, and value is the generating function of the comparison operator statement.

 **Example**